 Before understanding the challenges of maintaining an accurate voter list it is first helpful to know what a voter list is and how it is used.
-When you register to vote the information you entered on the form is entered into a database maintained by our office.
+When you register to vote the information you entered on the form is entered into a database maintained by our office and the California Secretary of State.
 This data identifies you as a qualified voter, eligible to vote in any countywide election or local election.
-In the United States the information you provide is based on the "honor system", which means proof of your citizenship is not verified.
-However, you sign the form under penalty of perjury, which means you could face criminal prosecution if you provided false information on your voter registration documents.
+Pursuant to California Elections Code section 2102(c), voters certify that they are eligible to vote by truthfully completing an affidavit of voter registration and signing the form under penalty of perjury.

 Challenges of Maintaining Accurate Voter Lists

 The vast majority of individuals that move notify their banks, car lenders, family and friends – even magazine subscriptions before they change their voter registration.
 During the past few years we have focused on making improvements to the process of maintaining our voter registration list.
 Unique to Orange County is our use of additional data from secure, highly reliable sources – allowing us to notify voters and update their records – long before they think about notifying us.
 This keeps us on the cutting edge of making sure the voter list is as accurate as possible - even if voters do not notify us of their movements.
 Because of these efforts we have one of the most accurate lists in the country.

 It is important to note that despite these innovative efforts we continue to "chase" down voter addresses as opposed to voters proactively notifying our office.

 Since 2006 we have made improvements to the process of the maintenance of the voter registration list.
 The use of secure third-party data improves our ability to find voters who have possibly moved.
 The advantage of this data is that it uses nationwide data, and can catch people not caught by the Department of Motor Vehicles (DMV), National Change of Address (NCOA), and Secretary of State updates.